FlightMan100/douglas-dc3/README.md

 Here's a basic DC-3 for Microsoft Flight Simulator.

-Currently has NO animations, but all the gauges do work.
+The cockpit currently has NO animations, but all the gauges do work.

 It's an Import of the default DC-3 from FSX, and the cockpit has been converted to native GLTF format.